Disorder-free localisation in continuous-time quantum walks : Role of symmetries: Discussion

 the Hamiltonian becomes an $N\times N$ matrix.
 However owing to the residual $\mathcal{S}_{N-1}$ symmetry, we further can reduce the dimension of the matrix.
 For example, we can work in the space spanned by

 The resulting Hamiltonian is

 Using this the probability that after evolving $|1\rangle$ in time, we still find it at $|1\rangle$ comes to be

-Similarly we can compute $|\langle 2|2(t)\rangle|^2$, and we show the plots for both of these in Fig.[\ref{fig:p1}, \ref{fig:p2}].
+Similarly we can compute $|\langle 2|2(t)\rangle|^2$, and we show the plots for both of these in Figs. \ref{fig:p1}, \ref{fig:p2}.

 The essential difference between these two is that, we can localize $|1\rangle$ even for small $N$ by tuning $\beta$, which is not possible for the other states that continue to localise for large $N$ values as in the case of the full global $\mathcal{S}_N$ symmetry.

-We expect similar statements to be true for a system with a global $\mathcal{S}_{N-k}\subset\mathcal{S}_N$ symmetry where $k$ points are marked.
-In this case the localisation for arbitrary $k$ is achieved by appropriately tuning the parameters associated with the $k$ sites.
+\paragraph{Models with reduced global symmetry - $\mathcal{S}_{N-k}$ :} We expect similar statements to be true for a system with a global $\mathcal{S}_{N-k}\subset\mathcal{S}_N$ symmetry where $k$ points are marked.
+Consider the oscillators indexed by the conjugate variables $\alpha$,

+with $\theta_j$ being complex parameters.
+Using this, the Hamiltonian\footnote{Note that unlike the Hamiltonian for the $\mathcal{S}_{N-1}$ case, this Hamiltonian also includes the diagonal terms of the form, $a^\dag_ja_j$.
+Removing them amounts to including the term $\sum\limits_{\alpha=1}^N~A_\alpha^\dag A_\alpha$ to the Hamiltonian.
+However, unlike the undeformed case, this term does not commute with $A_N^\dag A_N$ when the oscillators are deformed as \eqref{eq:Atheta}.
+This only adds a layer of complication in the computation but we do not expect the features to alter much and so we do not include it here.}

+is a simple example of a system with global $\mathcal{S}_{N-k}$ symmetry.
+In the original indices, this looks like which explicitly reveals the $\mathcal{S}_{N-k}$ global symmetry among the indices $\{k+1,\cdots,N\}$.
+It is easily verified that oscillators \eqref{eq:Atheta} satisfy a deformed CAR algebra,